deptyped/aiogram-media-group/README.md

 # aiogram-media-group

-AIOGram handler for media groups (also known as albums)
+aiogram handler for media groups (also known as albums)

 ### Features

-- Memory and Redis storage drivers supported
+- aiogram 3 support
-- Ready to work with multiple bot instances
+- Redis storage driver is supported and ready to work with multiple bot instances (aiogram 2 only)

 ### Install